Enterprise Bridges into Enterprise Intelligence Architecture

 From enterprise bridge to execution control

-- Existing discipline recognised Enterprise architecture, data governance, AI governance, model risk, operational risk, compliance, or delivery.
+- Existing discipline recognised Enterprise architecture, data governance, AI governance, agent governance, model risk, operational risk, compliance or delivery.

-- One workflow selected Payment, claim, contract, entitlement, infrastructure change, regulatory filing, or AI-assisted action.
+- One workflow or agent-enabled flow selected Payment, claim, contract, entitlement, infrastructure change, regulatory filing, AI-assisted workflow or agent-influenced action.

-- SCIA Runtime readiness Define the architectural control model for runtime admissibility enforcement.
+- SCIA Runtime readiness Define the architectural control model for runtime admissibility enforcement and replayability.

 - Partner implementation Implementation remains with the institution and its delivery partners.